 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three components of counselor credibility.
+-Identify three components of counselor credibility for culturally different clients.

 -Explain why is ethnic identity particularly important for adolescent immigrants.

 -Name three characteristics do interpersonal problem-solving communication models focus on.